AlexisJW/javascript-group-capstone/README.md

 ## 📝 License <a name="license"></a>

-This project is <a href="https://github.com/AlexisJW/javascript-group-capstone/blob/development/LICENSE">MIT</a>
+This project is <a href="https://github.com/AlexisJW/javascript-group-capstone/blob/development/LICENSE">MIT</a> licensed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>